rambly/ZeldaClassic-zscript-docs/2.53.2/docs/index.md

 # ZScript: Syntax, Core Functions and Variables

+(TODO) ! ^ this literally says syntax and stuff i dunno. this header needs rewritten to somethinglike zkcml;mks;mkio zscript manual

-(TODO) ! rewrite all this crap away from Zoriaspeak
+(TODO) ! rewrite all this stuff to be more clear and less redundant

 The functions listed in this document are all **internal** to ZQuest.
 They will function in any scope with no header or other import directives required.